tokkonopapa/WordPress-IP-Geo-Block/README.md

     from which you want to pass or block.

 - **White list**, **Black list**
-    Specify the country code with two letters (see [ISO 3166-1 alpha-2][ISO]) which is comma separated.
+    Specify the country code with two letters (see [ISO 3166-1 alpha-2][ISO]).
+    Each of them should be separated by comma.

 - **Response code**
-    Select one of the response code to decide behavior of this plugin when it block a comment.
-The 2xx code will refresh to your top page, the 3xx code will redirect to another domain, the 4xx code will lead to the WordPress error page, and the 5xx will cause just an error.
+    Select one of the [response code][RFC] to to be sent when it blocks a comment.
+The 2xx code will refresh to your top page, the 3xx code will redirect to [Black Hole Server][BHS], the 4xx code will lead to WordPress error page, and the 5xx will pretend an error.

 - **Remove settings at uninstallation**
     If you checked this option, all settings will be removed when this plugin